 Now, this next part in 19, I’m actually not going to read because when I think about my kids, if they were listening to this podcast episode, they probably don’t want to meditate on that particular part of verse 19, so I’m just going to skip that part.
-Husbands and wives, go back and read the middle part of verse 19.
+Husbands and wives, go back and read the middle part of Proverbs 5:19.
 It’s a great verse.
 It goes on to say, “Be intoxicated always in her love.”
-The whole point is this verse, these two verses, they’re a beautiful picture of God’s design for marriage and enjoyment of love between a husband and a wife, intoxication with one another in love, rejoicing in one another, blessing in marriage.
+The whole point is these verses, Proverbs 5:18–19.
+They’re a beautiful picture of God’s design for marriage and enjoyment of love between a husband and a wife, intoxication with one another in love, rejoicing in one another, blessing in marriage.

 Let us pray for ever-increasing intoxication to mark marriages.

 I want us to pray this word today because I know there are many marriages that struggle to experience that kind of intoxication in love and rejoicing.
 There are some marriages, people who are listening right now, who are totally engrossed in that.
 There’s just health and strength in marriage.
 Others, there’s not.
 I know just from all the people I have the privilege before God of pastoring, of the hurt in divorce when this is not the case.
 I want to lead us just to pray for our marriages.